hansgundlach/SpeedRunAnalysis/nanogpt_speedrun_records_README.md

 ---

-## Batch Configuration Eras
+## Batch Configuration Eras (Context Only)

 The tokens-per-step changed significantly over the course of the speedrun.
-Four distinct eras were identified by reading representative log files:
+Four distinct eras were identified by reading representative log files.

+These era notes are retained as historical context and are **not** used to fill missing compute values in `nanogpt_speedrun_records.csv`.

 ### Era 1: Records 1–11 (May–Nov 2024)
 - Sequence length: **1,024 tokens**